 What do you like to watch or read about?

 I have noticed that my highest read blog posts and most highly watched videos are on subjects that were originally suggested by readers.
 So please, please, keep those suggestions coming.
-Please contact me through this form or directly at john@[email protected] or [email protected]
+Please contact me through this form or directly at [email protected] or [email protected]

 Also – how can I increase my female viewership on YouTube?

 I was talking to a buyer from out of state the other day.
 We were planning his trip to Lake Martin to look at some homes for sale.
 We have spent a lot of time talking on the phone, and he has spent time on the computer, going through homes and looking at pictures and video online.
 We have narrowed down his choices from 30 to six waterfront homes.

 Then he asked, “How long will it take us to go through and see these?”

 I budget about 45 minutes per home.

 This may be obvious.
 Lake Martin has about 770 miles of shoreline.
 It stretches over 3 of our central Alabama counties.
 Sometimes it takes 45 or 50 minutes just to drive from one end of it to the other.
 Naturally, you have to factor in some drive times.
 In fact, if some buyers want to see as many as 10 or so homes, and if they are spread around Lake Martin, I will suggest that they break that up into two different days.
 This is why smart buyers make thorough use of my listing videos, pictures, and even private video tours to cut their research time down drastically.

 That may be why you are coming here.
 But most Lake Martin “neighborhoods” are only loosely defined.
 There are no long rows of tract housing that you can walk door to door to door.
 Many are barely connected by county roads, so the going can be slow.
 But, like I said, aren’t you coming here for a slower pace?

 As you can see, travel time is a big reason it takes 45 minutes per home.
 Another is that you really have double the factors when you look at a waterfront home than you do on a “town” home: the inside, and the water.